ergoplatform/ergodocs/docs/uses/degfi.md

 ## Examples of DegFi

+### Hodlcoin

+[Hodlcoin](hodlcoin.md) is another unique example within the Ergo ecosystem.
+Designed as a game of financial incentives, players "HODL" their ERGs in a common reserve and can "un-HODL" them later but at a penalty fee.
+While the project encountered some vulnerabilities and had to pause its operations, its high-risk, high-reward nature makes it a notable instance in the DegFi space.

 ### Auction Coin

 [Auction Coin](auction-coin.md) is an example of DegFi operating on the Ergo blockchain.
 It uses a smart contract to automatically issue and auction tokens, with a game-theoretic mechanism that allows for speculative plays around token buybacks.
 It exemplifies how transparent, yet high-risk, DegFi can be.

-### Hodlcoin

-[Hodlcoin](hodlcoin.md) is another unique example within the Ergo ecosystem.
-Designed as a game of financial incentives, players "HODL" their ERGs in a common reserve and can "un-HODL" them later but at a penalty fee.
-While the project encountered some vulnerabilities and had to pause its operations, its high-risk, high-reward nature makes it a notable instance in the DegFi space.

 ### Meme Coins

-Meme coins like Dogecoin and Shiba Inu are also examples of DegFi.
+Meme coins like COMET and Erdoge are also examples of DegFi.
 They were created as jokes but have communities that give them value, making them incredibly speculative and risky investments.

 ## Risks and Controversies